The Republic of Kazakhstan

 The judicial branch

-- the Supreme Court and local courts system
+- the Supreme Court and local court system

-The country’s administrative and territorial structure consists of 14 regions and 3 cities, namely Nur-Sultan, Almaty and Shymkent.
+The country’s administrative and territorial structure consists of 17 regions and 3 cities of national significance, namely Nur-Sultan, Almaty and Shymkent.

 The Peoples of the Republic of Kazakhstan